banzaicloud/pipeline/README.md

 _Banzai Pipeline, or simply Pipeline is a tabletop reef break located in Hawaii, Oahu's North Shore.
 The most famous and infamous reef on the planet is forming the benchmark by which all other waves are measured._

 _Pipeline is a RESTful API to deploy **cloud native** microservices in public cloud and on-premise.
-It simplifies and abstracts all the details of provisioning the cloud infrastructure, installing or reusing the Kubernetes cluster and deploying the application._
+It simplifies and abstracts all the details of provisioning the cloud and Kubernetes infrastructure, deploying, monitoring and managing the applications lifecycle._

 <p align="center">
   <img width="139" height="197" src="docs/images/warning.jpg">